 Why public records searchers shouldn’t rely on Google alone

-You’re searching to uncover specific information on a single individual among the 329 million people living in the United States.
-Whether you’re searching to investigate a potential trial witness, vet a loan applicant, or preparing a fraud investigation for a government agency or insurance company, you need answers quickly.
+Searching to uncover specific information on a single individual among the 330 million people living in the United States is no small task.
+Whether an investigative team is trying to check out a potential trial witness, vet a loan applicant, or prepare for a fraud investigation on behalf of a government agency or insurance company, investigators need answers quickly.

 Powerful, but for a different purpose

-Google can be productive when answering a question about a new restaurant, movie, recipe or travel destination.
-However, data experts such as Thomson Reuters’ Eric Gerhard warn that the very strengths that are built into Google for the general public make it unwieldy, time-consuming, and too often inaccurate for the specialized needs of risk managers, fraud investigators, and other public records searchers.
+Online search engines can be productive when answering a question about a new restaurant, movie, recipe, or travel destination; however, data experts warn that the very strengths that are built into public search engines make them unwieldy, time-consuming, and too often inaccurate for the specialized needs of law enforcement, corporate risk managers, government fraud investigators, and other investigative searchers.